prometheusresearch/baseline-codebase/src/rex.widget/doc/configuration/formfield.rst

   If HTSQL expression returns ``null()`` then validation succeeds; otherwise return a string which is treated as error message.

+  Note that query specified in ``validate`` is affected by configured masks.

 Form field types
 ----------------